-(January 22, 2019)- Traffic Tuesday!
-For this Traffic Tuesday we will be focusing on Following Too Closely; also known as tailgaiting.
+(March 19, 2019)- Traffic Tuesday!
+For this Traffic Tuesday we will be focusing on what is driving too fast for conditions.

-A violation of Following Too Closely is a noncriminal traffic infraction, punishable as a moving violation.
+A violation of this statute is a noncriminal traffic infraction, punishable as a moving violation.

 REMINDER: If you have traffic concerns, you can submit them here: www.capecops.com/traffic.
 Your concern will be routed directly to the Traffic Unit for follow-up.
 Please be as detailed as possible to include things like days of week, times you are seeing the issue, or specific cars (if it is a particular vehicle with which you are having an issue).